opengeospatial/geoparquet/format-specs/geoparquet.md

 | primary_column     | string | **REQUIRED** The name of the "primary" geometry column.                |
 | columns            | Map<key, [Colum Metadata](#column-metadata)> | **REQUIRED** Metadata about geometry columns, with each key is the name of a geometry column in the table. |

+At this level, additional implementation-specific fields (e.g. library name) are allowed, and thus readers should be robust in ignoring those.

 ### Additional file metadata information